pytorch/TensorRT/docsrc/tutorials/creating_torchscript_module_in_python.rst

 Creating a TorchScript Module
 ------------------------------

-Once you have a trained model you want to compile with TRTorch, you need to start by converting that model from Python code to TorchScript code.
+Once you have a trained model you want to compile with Torch-TensorRT, you need to start by converting that model from Python code to TorchScript code.
 PyTorch has detailed documentation on how to do this https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html but briefly here is the here is key background information and the process: